on the Hayes Family in Tennessee

 Young Alphonso was a handsome, brilliant, young man of 22 who was engaged to seventeen year old Adelicia Hayes, daughter of Oliver Bliss Hayes and Sarah Clements Hightower.
 She later became the mistress of Belmont Mansion, the site of present day Belmont College.”

 From a blurb on Belmont Mansion: Adelicia Hayes was born in 1817 to a prominent Nashville family.
-At age 22, she married Isaac Franklin, 28 years her
+In 1839, at age 22, she married Isaac Franklin, 28 years her

 Joseph b.
 1850.

 Laura Acklen b.
 1852, d.
 1855.

 William Hayes Acklen b.
 1855, d.
 1940.

 Claude Acklen b.
 1857, m.
 Ella Mason, b. ?, d. ?.
 Claude died 1920.

 Adelicia’s third husband was Dr. William Cheatham.
 Adelicia left him and moved to DC.

 One of the wealthiest women of the antebellum South, Adelicia Acklen was born March 15, 1817, the daughter of Oliver Bliss Hayes, a prominent Nashville lawyer, judge, Presbyterian minister, land speculator, and cousin to President Rutherford B. Hayes.
 At age twenty-two she married Isaac Franklin of Sumner County, a wealthy cotton planter and slave trader, who was twenty-eight years her senior.
 They had four children, none of whom survived childhood.
 After seven years of marriage Franklin died, leaving his widow an inheritance valued at approximately $1 million that included seven Louisiana cotton plantations, a two-thousand-acre farm in Middle Tennessee, and 750 slaves.